CodingCellist/codingcellist.github.io/content/en/post/dai-station-an-idris-constraint-solver/index.md

 ```

 Here, `setArcVar` takes the new variable and updates the corresponding `from` or
-`to` field of each arc (depending on which contains the old copy), and leaves
+`to` field of each arc (depending on which contains the old copy), leaving the
-the arc unaffected if it doesn't use `fv'` at all.
+arc unaffected if it doesn't involve `fv'` at all.

 #### Recurse!